Quotient-Space Diffusion Models: Methods

-Since both removes intra-equivalence-class movements and represents an essential update direction, there is a correspondence from a quotient-space tangent vector $\bfuu \in T_\bfyy \clQ$ to a total-space horizontal vector $\bfuut_\bfxx \in \clH_\bfxx$ for any $\bfxx \in \pi^{-1}(\bfyy)$, called the horizontal lift of $\bfuu$ at $\bfxx$ (\defref{horizontal-lift}).
-Since it is horizontal, it preserves the gist of the quotient-space vector $\bfuu$ of an essential update direction, we can leverage this notion to move the desired quotient-space diffusion \eqnref{projected-sde} back to the total space $\clM$, which admits a straightforward representation and simulation.
+With this construction, there is a unique correspondence from a quotient-space tangent vector $\bfuu \in T_\bfyy \clQ$ to a total-space horizontal tangent vector $\bfuut \in \clH_\bfxx$ at any $\bfxx \in \pi^{-1}(\bfyy)$ in the equivalence class, called the \emph{horizontal lift} of $\bfuu$ (\defref{horizontal-lift}).
+It forms a $\clG$-equivariant vector field in $\clM$, and if $\bfuu = \pi_{*\bfxx}(\bfvv)$, its lift \raisebox{-0.20ex}{$\smash{\scriptstyle \widetilde{\pi_{*\bfxx}(\bfvv)}}$} is given by $P_\bfxx(\bfvv)$.
+Since it is always horizontal, it preserves the gist of the quotient-space vector $\bfuu$ of an essential update direction, we can leverage this notion to pull the desired quotient-space diffusion \eqnref{projected-sde} back to the total space $\clM$, which admits a straightforward representation and simulation.

 \begin{theorem} The horizontal lift of \eqnref{projected-sde} has the following explicit expression: